haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/configure/fastly-vcl-wordpress.md

 6. Select the checkbox for **Activate after the change** if you want to the dictionary after creating or editing the container.
 7. Add key-value pairs in the new dictionary.
 For this example, enter the URLs for your blog that should be redirected to your Wordpress backend.
 Enter a value of 1.

-For more information on using Edge Dictionaries with your VCL snippets, see Fastly's [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries){:target="_blank"} and their example [custom VCL snippets](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#custom-vcl-examples){:target="_blank"}.
+For more information on using Edge Dictionaries with your VCL snippets, see Fastly's [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries){:target="_blank"} and their example [自定义VCL代码片段](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#custom-vcl-examples){:target="_blank"}.

 ## Create wordpress.json {#vcl}
 For this example, you may only want to run it against the Production server.
 You can also add it to Staging for testing.